madchicken/homebridge-comelit-hub/README.md

 2.0.0 - Major update to support Homebridge 1.1.0
 2.3.0 - Auto discover HUB
-2.3.1 - Fix major bug in HUB communication protocol
+2.3.1 - Fix major bug in HUB communication protocol 2.6.0 - Add Irrigation system and handle new blinds with built in percentage

 ## Screenshots